Best Current Accounts 2026

 Best bank account for savings

-Current accounts often give you higher rates than elsewhere, though with limits.
-Here’s my look at the best savings accounts.
+Current accounts often give you access to higher rates than elsewhere, though with limits.
+Here’s our guide to the best savings accounts.

-For ongoing savings the highest paying account is from First Direct at 7% AER.
+For ongoing savings the highest paying account is a regular saver that’s only open to First Direct current account holders.
+It pays 7% AER – and that’s fixed for 12 months.
 You can only add up to £300 a month into this regular saver.
+Read more about other regular savers here.

 Best bank account with an overdraft